barumau/pandunia/english/pandunia-english.md

 ## A

 a - by (at, in, on)
-a danke de - thanks to
 a ke - where
 a le - there
 a line - online
+a long - long (over a gread distance)
+a longe dure - for a long time
 a max - also (too, in addition)
 a nove - just (recently)
 a sababe de - because
 a sube - under
 a vere - truly (indeed, very)
+a xukre de - thanks to
 a zay - presenty (currently, now)
 a zay den - today
 abe - away